MetalbolicX/rescript-elym/README.md

 npm create rescript-app@latest
 ```

-> [!NOTE]
-> For more information on setting up a ReScript project, refer to the [official ReScript documentation](https://rescript-lang.org/docs/manual/latest/installation).
+> 📝 **Note:** For more information on setting up a ReScript project, refer to the [official ReScript documentation](https://rescript-lang.org/docs/manual/latest/installation).

 ### 2. Install the ResForge Package